Montauk, New York: 17th century

-Further purchase agreements were entered into in 1661, 1672 and 1686 which, among other things, allowed a group of Easthampton townsmen to graze cattle on the Montaukett lands.
-While some lands were protected in the agreements as forest land, for the most part, all of Montauk was maintained by the townsmen as a private livestock and fisheries operation.
-As a result of Montauk being operated as a livestock operation, it is considered to be the oldest cattle ranch in the United States.
+Further purchase agreements were entered into in 1661, 1672 and 1686, that, among other things, allowed a group of Easthampton townsmen to graze cattle on the Montaukett lands.
+While some lands were protected in the agreements as forest land, for the most part Montauk was maintained by the townsmen as a private livestock and fisheries operation.
+As a result, the site now known as Deep Hollow Ranch is considered the oldest cattle ranch in the United States.

 In 1660, Wyandanch's widow sold all of Montauk from Napeague to the tip of the island for 100 pounds to be paid in 10 equal installments of "Indian corn or good wampum at six to a penny".
-However, the tribe was to be permitted to stay on the land, to hunt and fish at will on the land, and to harvest the tails and fins of whales that washed up dead on the East Hampton shores.
-Town officials who bought the land were to file for reimbursement for rum they had plied the tribe.
+But the tribe was to be permitted to stay on the land, to hunt and fish at will there, and to harvest the tails and fins of whales that washed up dead on the East Hampton shores.
+Town officials who bought the land were to file for reimbursement for the rum with which they had plied the tribe.
 The tribe was to continue residence until the 19th century in the area around Big Reed Pond in what was to be called "Indian Fields".

 In 1686, Governor of New York Thomas Dongan issued a patent creating the governing system for East Hampton.
 The patent did not extend beyond Napeague to Montauk.
 This lack of authority has formed the basis for various control disputes ever since.

 18th century

 During the Siege of Boston in the Revolutionary War, a British ship visited Fort Pond Bay in 1775 in search of provisions—notably cattle.
 John Dayton, who had limited troops at his disposal on a hill above the bay, feigned that he had more by walking them back and forth across a hill turning their coats inside out to make it look like there were more of them (a tactic referred to as "Dayton's Ruse").

 In 1781, the British HMS Culloden ran aground near what today is called Culloden Point while pursuing a French frigate.
 The ship was scuttled, but its remains were discovered in the 1970s.
-It is now on the National Register of Historic Places and is the only underwater park in the state of New York.
+It is now on the National Register of Historic Places.

-The first hamlet of Montauk was built on Fort Pond Bay near what is now the train station for the Long Island Rail Road.

 In 1792, Congress authorized construction of the Montauk Lighthouse.
 It was completed in 1796.